RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

    It is used to display the balance of used and available hours to the user for a given account (defaults to the current user).

-   Display the account balance for specific lab account and get info about next reallocation:
+   Display the specific lab account balance and get info about next reallocation:
      .. code-block::

         [user@login-x:~]$ sbank balance statement -a peter_lab